sassoftware/devsascom-rest-api-samples/DecisionManagement/scoreDefinitions.md

 ```

 ### Updating a Score Definition
-Here is an example of <a name='ReplacingScoreDefinitionNewData'>replacing all parts of the score definition with new data</a>.
+Here is an example of <a name='replacing-score-definition-new-data'>replacing all parts of the score definition with new data</a>.

 ```json
 {